Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Deep-learning designs

 In this study, several key parameters including TC center locations, dates, basins, VMAX, PMIN, and RMW were extracted from IBTrACS for training and testing our DL model.
 These parameters VMAX, PMIN, and RMW serve as labels for our TCNN model and are paired with gridded TC information from the MERRA-2 dataset.
 Note that MERRA-2 provides data at fixed 6-hour intervals (0000, 0600, 1200, and 1800 UTC daily), whereas the best track dataset includes mixed 3-hour and 6-hour intervals.
 To ensure proper pairing, we thus omitted all IBTrACS entries that did not align with the MERRA-2 timestamps.

-We should emphasize that using MERRA-2 data for TC structure and then matching it with the best track intensity for training is a non-trivial problem.
+We should emphasize at this point that using MERRA-2 data for TC structure and then matching it with the best track intensity for training is a non-trivial problem.
 This is because the TC structure obtained from a 0.5$^\circ$ resolution cannot keep up with the actual intensity obtained from satellite or flight data \cite{Kieu_etal2025}.
-Thus, similar to the built-in assumption in \cite{NguyenKieu2024, KieuNguyen2024}, we will assume herein that ambient environments should contain sufficient information to determine TC intensity during the course of TC development, even with a TC structure at the 0.5$^\circ$ resolution.
-This is a strong assumption, as it allows us to infer TC intensity not from a given TC inner-core structure but from the environment that a TC is embedded within, the same way as the potential intensity framework provides an estimation of TC maximum potential intensity in a given environment.
-The rationality of this assumption for DL models will be reflected in our model performance and serve as a foundation for the ML application in this study.
+Thus, similar to the built-in assumption in \cite{NguyenKieu2024}, we will assume herein that ambient environments should contain sufficient information to determine TC intensity during the course of TC development, even with a TC structure at the 0.5$^\circ$ resolution.
+This is a strong assumption, as it allows us to infer TC intensity not from a given TC inner-core structure but from the environment that a TC is embedded within, to some extent the same way as the potential intensity framework provides an estimation of TC maximum potential intensity in a given environment.
+The rationality and justification for this assumption will be demonstrated in our model performance, which serves as a foundation for the ML approach in this study.